akhilerm/youtube-music-alexa-skill/README.md

+## DEPRECATED : Self hosted skill is now deprecated in favour of the alexa hosted skill

 ### Alexa Youtube Music Skill

 Alexa does not provide native integration to neither youtube nor youtube music.
 This skill helps to play music from